Tasmania rural and remote health services

 From spectacular coastlines to rugged wilderness regions, Tasmania offers many lifestyle benefits for residents and visitors.
 However, many parts are isolated and away from the main cities.
-To maintain good health it’s important to know how to locate health information and services, wherever you are.
+To maintain good health, it is important to know how to locate health information and services, wherever you are.

 A snapshot of Tasmania

 Tasmania's biggest industries are tourism and forestry, and most of the state is rural and remote.
-It’s famous for its wilderness.
+It is famous for its wilderness.

 While the cost of living is lower than in mainland Australia, so are wages, and there are also higher rates of unemployment and social disadvantage.

 What types of health services are available?

 There are health services in Tasmania that cater for all ages and needs:

-Using technology, a secure online record of health information can be kept, which can benefit people living in rural and remote areas.
+Technology is used to keep a secure online record of health information, which can benefit people living in rural and remote areas.
 My Health Record helps improve communication with and between your doctor, health services, specialists and hospitals.

 Mental health and wellbeing